-The Institute of Supply Management Report on Manufacturing, scored Wisconsin and Northern Illinois at 63.18 for September 2014, indicating positive growth.
-A score in excess of 50 demonstrates growth as a measure of new orders, production, employment, supplier deliveries and inventories in the manufacturing industry.
+The Institute of Supply Management Report on Manufacturing scored Wisconsin and Northern Illinois at 39.44 for September 2015, indicating a contraction outlook.
+A score below 50 means reduction as a measure of new orders, production, employment, supplier deliveries, and inventories in the manufacturing industry.
 The purchasing managers’ index has been below 50 for the sixth consecutive month.
 Of those surveyed, 38% expect positive conditions in the next six months, while 23% anticipate conditions to worsen.

-For the 17th consecutive quarter, the Milwaukee industrial market experienced positive overall absorption, with 144,626 square feet (sf) absorbed in the third quarter.
-This total represents a sharp decrease in comparison to Q2, when just under 1 million square feet absorbed year-to-date.
-All four counties experienced positive absorption in Q3 2014.
-Milwaukee County experienced the majority of absorption for the quarter, with over 405,000 square feet (sf) absorbed.
-In addition to overall positive absorption, the vacancy rate continued to decline, with Q3 2014 posting a 0.5 percentage-point decrease quarter-over-quarter to 6.1%, marking a 0.7-percentage-point decrease year-over-year.
+For the 21st consecutive quarter, the Milwaukee industrial market experienced positive overall absorption, with 144,626 square feet (sf) absorbed in the third quarter.
+This total represents a sharp decrease in comparison to Q2, when just under 1 million square feet (msf) was absorbed.
+Waukesha and Washington reported positive absorption in Q3.
+Waukesha County captured the majority of absorption for the quarter, while Milwaukee County accounted for the largest negative absorption.
+In addition to overall positive absorption, the overall vacancy rate continued to decline, with Q3 2015 posting a 0.3-percentage point (pp) decrease quarter-over-quarter to 4.8%, marking a 1.3-pp decrease year-over-year.

 To download this report and view past Milwaukee MarketBeat reports for both Industrial and Office, head over to our Research page.

-If you would like to speak with one of our Industrial & Manufacturing Experts about your situation, click here for contact details and for more information on Wisconsin’s Industrial Real Estate Market.
+If you would like to speak with one of our Industrial & Manufacturing Experts about your current commercial real estate plan, click here for contact details and for more information on Wisconsin’s Industrial Real Estate Market.

 Recent Boerke Media Posts